Some architecture snapshots of a church built in the mid sixties. Unfortunately the door was closed so I’ll have to go back for the glass windows.

 The city of Basel publishes this architectural guide.

 Update: new building to see in Allschwil: the corporate headquarters of Actelion by Herzog and de Meuron:

 Another building to see is Ackermannshof:

 HdM: Basel is Herzog and de Meuron City.

 Herzog and de Meuron archive and apartment building, Dreispitz

 Another HdM construction in Basel-Stadt is the natural water swimming pool in Riehen.
 I really like the pool and it reminds me of old wooden lidos.

-Looks like there are LED lights in the walls.
-The museum is scheduled to open in April 2016.
+And at night: Looks like there are LED lights in the walls.
+The museum opened in April 2016.

 Daniel Libeskind on architects working in China:

 “I won’t work for totalitarian regimes,” (…) “Architects should take a more ethical stance.”